Enferlain/sd-optim/README.md

 Even more opinionated fork of the original repo by s1dlx currently undergoing a transformation hence the name

-Since he's absent, I started updating the project with things that were missing at the time, which eventually built into getting my own ideas, which I'll be gradually introducing into this fork.
+Since he became absent, I started updating the project with things that were missing at the time, which eventually built into getting my own ideas, which I'll be gradually introducing into this fork.

 Don't expect it to always be in a working state, but I generally try to only push when it is.
+Might still miss stuff tho

+###### everything was done with Gemini and some advice/ideas from ljleb

 ### Stuff that's new:
 - entirely different merge backend [mecha](https://github.com/ljleb/sd-mecha) (everyone say thank you to ljleb for boosting the merge game)
-- you get to pick what hypers to optimize
+- pick what components to optimize
+- group/select components/blocks in various ways, customize their bounds
 - new juicer scorer
 - both a1111 and forge support (comfy and swarm eventually)
 - ability to skip during manual scoring

 ### Planned:
 - more (and better) visualizations
-- ability to define custom bounds/behavior to a hyper of choice (optimizing false/true behaving hypers)
+- ~~ability to define custom bounds/behavior to a hyper of choice (optimizing false/true behaving hypers)~~
-- switching between manual and automatic scoring
+- switching between manual and automatic scoring with hotkeys
+- more hotkeys for more behavior like early stopping and other qol
 - adjusting batch size and payload selection during optimization
-- scoring rethinking potentially based on categories and not just simple avg
+- scoring rethinking, categories, character objective, perceptual similarity metrics(lpips)
+- gphedge in bayes (?) multi-objective optimization
 - possibily pivot to hyperactive and others for way more optimization options
 - more that I can't remember or will randomly come up with